mjr-deltares/parallel-modflow-dsd23/wsl_setup.md

   wsl --install -d Ubuntu-22.04
 ```

 You will be asked to provide a username and password.
 You'll need to remember this information for some future `sudo` operations.

 Alternatively, you can install Ubuntu-22.04 from the Microsoft Store.
+In that case, you (or your administrator) might need to activate WSL explicitly:

+1. Open Windows 10 Settings app.
+2. Select Apps.
+3. Click Programs and Features under the Related settings section on the right.
+4. Under the Programs and Features page, click Turn Windows features on or off on the left panel.
+5. Scroll down and enable Windows Subsystem for Linux.

 ## Clone the class repo